Reviews each state’ s early childhood regulations and any other policies associated with these regulations.

 Provides a list of websites containing information on specific evidence-based practices to prevent and/or treat mental and substance use disorders.
-Guide is organized by area including substance abuse prevention, substance abuse treatment, mental health treatment, and prevention of mental health disorders.
+The guide is organized by area including substance abuse prevention, substance abuse treatment, mental health treatment, and prevention of mental health disorders.

 Aids in planning policy initiatives by posing important considerations and questions designed to help make key decisions, design effective strategies, and identify next steps in a comprehensive action plan to promote new or revised internal policies.